 - Take all the A-labelled test tubes with the drug sample and place 5 droplets of the Cannabis.

-- Stir the test tube for 30 seconds.
+- Stir/Shake the test tube for 30 seconds.

 - Observe each test tube.
 If the test tube has formed a fizzing substance, the powder contains that drug.

 - Repeat Step 4-6 for each of the identifiers (Test Tube B-Heroin, Test Tube C-MDMA, Test Tube D- Cocaine, Test Tube E-LSD).